Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 investigate the cause and fix the issue(s) promptly.
-On the other hand, you may want to check many attributes of a page without aborting the test case on the first failure as this will allow you to review all failures on the page and take the appopriate action.
+On the other hand, you may want to check many attributes of a page without aborting the test case on the first failure as this will allow you to review all failures on the page and take the appropriate action.
 Effectively an **assert** will fail the test and abort the current test case, whereas a **verify** will fail the test and continue to run the testcase.